Town Hall House: Architecture

 Town Hall House was designed by Ken Woolley of the firm Ancher, Mortlock and Woolley, rebuilt and opened and on 28 June 1977 for City of Sydney Council.
-It is constructed using concrete with little decoration, which matches to its Brutalist style, and is an example of early 70s' Brutalism.
+It is constructed using concrete with little decoration, which matches to its Brutalist style, and is an example of early 70s Brutalism.
 The Heritage Council of New South Wales said that Town Hall House is an example of the most important architecture from the modernist architectural movement in the 20th century.
 The angular geometry of Town Hall House is an element of this style of architecture.
 In terms of structure, Town Hall House is connected to the Sydney Town Hall by a passage.
 The two buildings form a contrast between the architectural styles of the 19th and 20th centuries.
 In addition, the buildings were constructed using different materials—concrete for Town Hall House and sandstone for the town hall.)
-There are some people who feel that Brutalist-style buildings are ugly.
 Town Hall House is 100 m tall, with 25 levels.
 The building has developed into a combination of official area and leisure space.
 It provides a cafe and display area in the public space.
 There is a library express on the first level.

 Cameron Logan, who is director of heritage conservation in the Faculty of Architecture, Design, and Planning at the University of Sydney, feels although some people view modernist architecture as "an attack on the civic decorum of the city" or "just plain ugly", it has gained greater acceptance.
 "I think what is fundamentally important, and has often been missed, is that many buildings of this period had a strong civic intent and presence, and Town Hall House is an excellent example."
 He added: "We need to reimagine or redefine our past in terms of city-making, it can't be a dead letter, fixed idea."
 The main special characters of the original architecture were kept.
 An example is a curved stairway between the first two floors restored to its original Brutalist sculptural form, with the detailed brass and stone.